g14a/g14a.github.io/_posts/golang/channels/2021-04-05-how-I-learnt-Go-Channels-p3.md

 Now we see that the program always prints `default` case.
 But we've seen that default case gets executed only when all the cases cannot proceed.
 But they were proceeding in the previous example when the `default` case wasn't present.
 What is different now?

-In the third and fourth point when we introduced `select` we've seen that:
+In the third and fourth point of our `select` introduction we've seen that:

 > If all channel operations are blocking, it waits until one of them isn't.

 > If none of the channel operations can proceed, and there is a `default` case, it executes the `default` case.

 So in the previous example, there is no `default` case.
 So `select` waited for atleast one of them to happen and executed that case immediately.
 But now since the `default` case exists, `select` doesn't wait anymore and proceeds to run the default case.
 Try adding a sleep just before select and see what happens for yourself.
+That's an exercise for you.

 Let's see a real use case of `select`.